Yobota Fuels Fintech Innovation with a Suite of Core Banking Services on Heroku

 The Librato, Papertrail, and Coralogix Logging add-ons have given the team deep insights into the performance of their code, while QuotaGuard delivers load balancing and static IPs.
 Crucially, though, it is the simplicity with which Yobota has been able to integrate these tools that has been most valuable.
 Rather than the usual planning, risk assessment, data transformation, and challenges common to working with third party tooling, Yobota’s engineers are able to deploy new functionality through Heroku Add-ons in seconds.

-Similarly, Heroku Redis and Heroku Postgres have given Yobota access to a sophisticated data layer without the need for additional operational overhead.
+Similarly, Heroku Data for Redis and Heroku Postgres have given Yobota access to a sophisticated data layer without the need for additional operational overhead.
 While AWS RDS is the primary data store, Heroku Postgres is a vital part of the company’s development process.
 The managed data service enables engineers to take control of their development and test data without the need for specialized DevOps assistance.

 Heroku Add-ons give us in one click what could take weeks to implement.
 We can use that time to build our product instead.
 That’s a real competitive advantage.
 James Maidment, Head of Technical Operations, Yobota

 Collaboration tools are part of a larger software development audit trail